Starting a Notary Business

 Onto the next notary signing

 Once you’ve completed your first signing, you will immediately feel more comfortable and confident.
 Like most things, the more you do it, the easier it becomes.
-By following the steps and tips provided, the entire process will become automatic and your confidence will grow with each new assignment.
+By following the steps and tips provided for starting a notary business, the entire process will become automatic and your confidence will grow with each new assignment.